Hérold Goulon: International career

 On 25 May 2009, Goulon was called up, for the first time, to the France under-21 team to participate in the 2009 Toulon Tournament.
 He made his debut in the tournament against Qatar on 5 June 2009.

 Personal life

-In March 2010, Goulon was placed on probation after a complaint from his girlfriend when she accused him of attacking him.
+In March 2010, Goulon was placed on probation after a complaint from his girlfriend when she accused him of attacking her.
 The following month, Goulon was convicted and given an eight-month prison sentence and a 2500 euro fine.